 Costs for the academic year are based on estimated information.
 The University of Massachusetts Board of Trustees approves final charges in July prior to the start of the fall term, therefore estimates are subject to change.
-Visit the Bursar's website at umass.edu/bursar for up-to-date 2022-2023 tuition, fees and room and board charges.
+Visit the Bursar's website at umass.edu/bursar for tuition and fees, housing and food charges.

-Estimated Cost of Attendance for 2022-2023 There may be additional charges not listed below that appear on your University bill.
+Estimated Cost of Attendance for 2023-2024 There may be additional charges not listed below that appear on your University bill.
 These additional fees may be based on the student's career, level and program.
 For example: counseling fee, entering fee, Engineering fee, Honors College fee, Isenberg fee, lab fees, program fees and commencement fee are not listed below.